 3) I never did buy any of the Kangen water filters and left both of the companies promoting them, because I didn’t believe in either the opportunity or the actual product.
 And to give you details on why I did that:

-Here are my 5 clear positions on Kangen water businesses and if they are a scam:
+Here’s my 5 positions on Kangen water businesses and if they are a scam:

 1) My overall opinion of Kangen water machines is this: